Administrators who struggle to get deeper insight into cloud infrastructure and application performance have a...

 new ally: artificial intelligence.

-Some emerging and legacy IT vendors have infused AI technology into their cloud management tools.
-While their feature sets -- such as the ability to analyze host performance, optimize costs and set up alerts -- sound similar to those found in more traditional third-party management tools, these AI-based platforms reach a new level of sophistication, providing greater granularity and broader context, according to IT pros.
+Some emerging and legacy IT vendors have infused AI technology into their cloud management platforms.
+While their feature sets -- such as the ability to analyze host performance, optimize costs and set up alerts -- sound similar to those found in more traditional third-party management tools, these AI-powered platforms reach a new level of sophistication, providing greater granularity and broader context, according to IT pros.